-As a rule of thumb, the best times to visit Sapa are March to May, when you will find glorious warm dry weather, perfect for trekking, or September to early December when the cool dry weather is ideal for trekking also.
+As a rule of thumb, the best times to visit Sapa are March to May, when you will find glorious warm dry weather, perfect for trekking, or September to early December when the cool dry weather is ideal for trekking.

 So there you have it.
 We hope these tips are as helpful to you as they would have been to us.
 Other than that, all we can say is if you’re thinking of going, just do it.
 Don’t be a Sapa!!

-As always if there’s anything we missed or you don’t agree with or your bored and want to chat please feel free to comment or send a mail, text, carrier pigeon, smoke signals, anything.
+As always if there’s anything we missed or you don’t agree with or you’re bored and want to chat please feel free to comment or send a mail, text, carrier pigeon, smoke signals, or anything.
 Just let us know you’re ok.
 Until then…

 Happy travels TUG x